sachinraja/uttp/README.md

 })
 ```

-For all server frameworks unhttp supports this will show `Hello world!` as HTML.
+For all server frameworks uttp supports this will show `Hello world!` as HTML.

 Then you can use adapters to get middleware/plugins/handlers for the server frameworks.